We focus on exercises that lead to injury if performed incorrectly or without suitable preparation and conditioning.

 I am coming to you from the home of Rambo.

-At the visitor centre they have one of those signs where you can put your head in it and you can look like Rambo.
+The visitor center has one of those signs where you can put your head in it and look like Rambo.

-Since I started it, I get more and more questions, which is great.
+Since I started it, I have gotten more and more questions, which is excellent.

 Let’s get to the questions.

 I was hoping you had any programs to help with ganglion cysts in the knees.

 I have one in my left knee for sure (mri) and think i have one in my right also.

 I have terrible insurance and waiting for an appointment to the orthopedic doctor.
 This is something I know little about and I havent walked in a month.

 Is there any programs you have to help after I get them drained, hopefully.
 Never before this have I had knee problems.
 Thanks for any help.

 My heart aches when I get emails like this.